fathonix/MikrotikCaptiveAutologin/README.md

     mikrotik-captive-autologin

+## Android Users

+If you use this script on Android, you have to grant DUMP permission to the app that executes this script first.

+    adb shell pm grant <app package name> android.permission.DUMP

 ## Contributors

 Thank you so much to [Iyxan23](https://github.com/Iyxan23) for the idea and helping me out in a lot of things,